2022-2023 School Served by Title I

 Anderson School District Five Schoolwide Programs

-Calhoun, Homeland Park, Nevitt Forest, New Prospect, Varennes and Whitehall elementary schools, and Robert Anderson middle school all qualify for schoolwide programs.
+Calhoun Elementary, Centerville Elementary, Homeland Park Primary, Nevitt Forest Elementary, New Prospect Elementary, Robert Anderson Middle, Varennes Elementary, and Whitehall Elementary all qualify for schoolwide programs.
 Title I funds are used to upgrade the school’s instructional program and all students benefit from the services that Title I provides.
 Examples of funding include Reading Recovery, Instructional Facilitators, extended day academic programs, professional development for faculty, staff, and administrators, Academic Interventionists, computer-assisted instruction, parent involvement materials, and supplies and materials needed to support the English/Language Arts and Mathematics programs.
+If you would like to view your school's Title I plan, please contact the school principal.

 Parent involvement is an important part of the Title I program in Anderson School District Five.
 Parents of Title I students are encouraged to become involved in their child’s educational program.
 Parents may call the school to schedule conferences and visits to their child’s class.
 Materials, strategies, and help from teachers are available to all parents within a Title I school.
 Opportunities for active parent participation include, but are not limited to open house, parent workshops, school-parent compacts, home visitation, parent-teacher organizations, conferences, class/school newsletters, and more.